Assessed Value vs. Equalized Value

 Let me begin by stating that I do not profess to be a residential property assessment expert, so if I miss some subtle nuance in this article, please forgive me.
 We are just going to be dealing with some basic understanding of terms commonly used with residential property assessments.

-"Assessed value" refers to the value that your home is reflected on the tax rolls of the municipality.
+“Assessed value” refers to the value that your home is reflected on the tax rolls of the municipality.
 It is on that amount that your annual property taxes are computed.
 The assessed value of your home will not, nor does it necessarily have to, equal the market value of your home (more on that later).
-All of the taxable values of a municipality is referred as the "net valuation taxable", or "NVT".
+The sum of all of the taxable values of a municipality is referred as the “net valuation taxable”, “NVT” and sometimes “ratables”.

 From July 1st through June 30th of every year, the State tracks property sales by type of property and municipality.
-The sale amounts are compared to the assessed value, and an "equalization ratio" is determined for each town.
-This is a fancy way of determining how close to market value the assessed values of your town are.
-The only downside to this "equalization ratio" is that, by the time it is released, it is already at least 6 months old.
-"Equalized value" is therefore the market value of your home.
+The sale amounts are compared to the assessed value, and an “equalization ratio” is determined for each town.
+This is an effort to estimate the market value of the properties within each town.
+A downside to this “equalization ratio” is that, by the time it is released, it is already at least 6 months old.
+“Equalized value” is therefore the estimated market value of your home compared to the Assessed Value.

-Dave Evans specializes in annual and special audits for municipalities, counties, utility authorities, school districts, county colleges, libraries and federal and state grants.
-He can be reached at 973-328-1825 or firstname.lastname@example.org.
+Bud Jones specializes in annual and special audits for municipalities, counties, joint insurance funds, school districts, county colleges, libraries and federal and state grants.
+If you have any questions or would like to discuss further, please contact us at 973-298-8500.